matomo-org/developer-documentation/docs/all-about-tracking.md

 ## Extending the Tracker

-Plugins can add extra data to tracked visits by handling the [Tracker.newVisitorInformation](/api-reference/events#trackernewvisitorinformation) event.
-The UserCountry plugin uses this event to add geolocation information to a visit and the DevicesDetection plugin uses this event to add device information beyond the operating system used.
+Plugins can add extra data to tracked visits by creating a new dimension using the `./console generate:dimension` command.
+Most Piwik plugins uses dimensions to track additional data beside the standard ones.
+They are located in a folder named **Columns** in the plugins that make use of it.
+The UserCountry plugin uses dimensions to add geolocation information to a visit and the DevicesDetection plugin uses them to add device information beyond the operating system used.

 Plugins that want to add new data to the log tables themselves can alter the tables to add new columns.
-See [this section in the Peristence & the MySQL Backend guide](/guides/persistence-and-the-mysql-backend#augmenting-existing-tables).
+See [this section in the Peristence & the MySQL Backend guide](/guides/persistence-and-the-mysql-backend#augmenting-existing-tables) and {@link \Piwik\Plugin\Dimension\VisitDimension}, {@link \Piwik\Plugin\Dimension\ActionDimension}, {@link \Piwik\Plugin\Dimension\ConversionDimension}.

 ## The Tracking HTTP API